graiola/wolf-setup/README.md

 `./run_docker.sh --help`

+If you need to install docker on your computer, you can run the following:

+`./support/install_docker.sh`

 #### Notes:

-- It could be necessary to restart the computer after `install_docker.sh`.
+- It could be necessary to restart the computer after  installing docker with `install_docker.sh`.
-- Use `install_nvidia.sh` script if you are experiencing the following problem: `could not select device driver "" with capabilities: [[gpu]]`.
+- Use the `install_nvidia.sh` script in the `support` folder  if you are experiencing the following problem: `could not select device driver "" with capabilities: [[gpu]]`.
 - If you are experiencing this problem `nvidia-container-cli initialization error nvml error driver not loaded`, it probably means that your computer does not have the latest nvidia-drivers installed.
-So be sure to install/update them.
+Be sure that they are installed and updated.

 ### System installation for Ubuntu 18.04